SSH (22)

 ssh-keygen

-Move the public key in ~/.ssh/authorized_keys target machine.
+Move the public key in ~/.ssh/authorized_keys target machine (append if it already exists).

 Upload Key on Server SSH